 Acquisition of ISO 14001 Certifications

 |Manufacture of Medicinal Chemicais Cleaning of Aseptic and Dust-free Gownings||December 2014|

 |Suzhou Plant(China)||Production of pharmaceuticals||February 2019|

 Each workplace takes the initiative in conducting regular internal audits to check whether the environmental management system is appropriately operated.
 Additionally, Santen accepts on-the-spot audits by commissioned companies of the process of commissioned production, providing good opportunities to learn about other companies' efforts, and contributing to improving our environmental measures.

-Santen has established "Santen Vision for the Earth 2050" to fulfill its social responsibilities and strengthen the business foundation for its sustainable growth, with full recognition of conserving the global environment as one of the most important challenges.
-Under the vision, Santen will make a full commitment to the following two areas in all countries and regions of its operation.
-The first commitment area is "Measures against Climate Change", which are aimed at the achievement of carbon neutrality toward the Realization of a Carbon-free Society mainly through technological innovation toward an energy shift and thorough reuse and highly efficient use of resources at plants and other facilities.
+The company has established "Santen Vision for the Earth 2050" to fulfill its social responsibilities and strengthen the business foundation for its sustainable growth, with full recognition of conserving the global environment as one of the most important challenges.
+Under the vision, Santen makes a full commitment to the following two areas in all countries and regions of its operation.
+The first commitment area is "Measures against Climate Change", which are aimed at the achievement of net zero greenhouse gas emissions toward the Realization of a Carbon-free Society mainly through technological innovation toward an energy shift and thorough reuse and highly efficient use of resources at plants and other facilities.
 The second commitment area is "Environmental Load Reduction", which is aimed at the Establishment of a Recycling-based Society mainly through the full utilization of sustainable resources and materials based on technological innovation for all products.